m3scluster/m3s/docs/src/README.md

 ## Introduction

-M3s is a Golang based Apache Mesos Framework to run and deploy Kubernetes.
+M3s is a Golang based Apache Mesos Framework to run and deploy Kubernetes through K3s from Rancher.

 ## Requirements